Thermochromism: Polymers

 Thermochromism can appear in thermoplastics, duroplastics, gels or any kind of coatings.
 The polymer itself, an embedded thermochromic additive or a high ordered structure built by the interaction of the polymer with an incorporated non-thermochromic additive can be the origin of the thermochromic effect.
 Furthermore, from the physical point of view, the origin of the thermochromic effect can be multifarious.
 So it can come from changes of light reflection, absorption and/or scattering properties with temperature.
 The application of thermochromic polymers for adaptive solar protection is of great interest.
+For instance, polymer films with tunable thermochromic nanoparticles, reflective or transparent to sunlight depending on the temperature, have been used to create windows that optimize to the weather.
 A function by design strategy, e.g. applied for the development of non-toxic thermochromic polymers has come into the focus in the last decade.

 Inks

 Thermochromic inks or dyes are temperature sensitive compounds, developed in the 1970s, that temporarily change color with exposure to heat.
 They come in two forms, liquid crystals and leuco dyes.
 Leuco dyes are easier to work with and allow for a greater range of applications.
 These applications include: flat thermometers, battery testers, clothing, and the indicator on bottles of maple syrup that change color when the syrup is warm.
 The thermometers are often used on the exterior of aquariums, or to obtain a body temperature via the forehead.
-Coors Light uses thermochromic ink on its cans now, changing from white to blue to indicate the can is cold.
+Coors Light uses thermochromic ink on its cans, changing from white to blue to indicate the can is cold.

 Inorganic materials

 Virtually all inorganic compounds are thermochromic to some extent.
-Most examples however involve only subtle changes in color.
-For example, titanium dioxide, zinc sulfide and zinc oxide are white at room temperature but when heated change to yellow.
+Most examples, however, involve only subtle changes in color.
+For example, titanium dioxide, zinc sulfide and zinc oxide are white at room temperature, but when heated change to yellow.
 Similarly indium(III) oxide is yellow and darkens to yellow-brown when heated.
 Lead(II) oxide exhibits a similar color change on heating.
 The color change is linked to changes in the electronic properties (energy levels, populations) of these materials.